NomadBSD Handbooklet

 Ctrl+Alt+L | Lock the screen. |

-Ctrl+Space | Open dmenu-run to execute a command. |
+Ctrl+Space | Open dmenu_run. |

 Open XFCE 4 screenshooter. |